joemans3/AMS_BP/README.md

 AMS-BP is a powerful simulation tool for advanced fluorescence microscopy experiments.
 This guide covers both command-line usage and library integration.

-> **_NOTE:_** Please note that this application DOES NOT currently model the process of stimulated emission, and as such is not suitable for simulating stimulated emission microscopy ([STED](https://en.wikipedia.org/wiki/STED_microscopy))-type experiments.
-Work in this area is ongoing.

 ## Table of Contents
 - [Installation](#installation)